Isentia/Coding-Challenge/Software-Engineer-Full-Stack-JavaScript-Coding-Challenge.md

 # Intructions

-- Please use JavaScript, NodeJS, ExpressJS, and AngularJS for the following challenge
+- Please use JavaScript, NodeJS, ExpressJS and ReactJS or AngularJS for the following challenge
+- Solution must be based on lazyloading/pagination, take default count as 20
+- Use bootstrap grid system to support multiple device (for responsivness),
+- Candidate should use some application packaing node module anyone of them ( grunt , gulp or webpack)
 - Candidate should put their test results on a public code repository hosted on Github
+- Update the README.md file with proper instrucation how to run the project

 - Once test is completed please share the Github repository URL to hiring team so they can review your work

 # Challenge - Flickr feed viewer and search